kluctl/www-kluctl.io/content/en/docs/reference/templating/_index.md

 Standard Jinja2 [includes](https://jinja.palletsprojects.com/en/2.11.x/templates/#include) and
 [imports](https://jinja.palletsprojects.com/en/2.11.x/templates/#import) can be used in all templates.

-The path given to include/import is treated as relative to the template that is currently rendered.
+The path given to include/import is searched in the directory of the root template and all it's parent directories up until the project root.
+Please note that the search path is not altered in included templates, meaning that it will always search in the same directories even if an include happens inside a file that was included as well.

+To include/import a file relative to the currently rendered file (which is not necessarily the root template), prefix the path with `./`, e.g. use `{% include "./my-relative-file.j2" %}"`.

 ## Macros